ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-gb.md

 * Update cert-manager

-In this case, we don't have a generic solution, but if you have use Helm, we recommend to use Helm for the update.
+There is no generic way to do this, but if you use Helm we recommend you to use it for the update.
 [Cert Manager official documentation](https://cert-manager.io/docs/installation/kubernetes/)

 * Fix the issue